MyScript/myscript-math-web/README.md

 myscript-math-web
 =================

-The easy way to integrate mathematical expression handwriting recognition in your webapp.
+The easy way to integrate handwriting recognition in your web app.

 <a href="myscript.github.io/"><img src="math.gif" /></a>